fansek/literatura/README.md

 ## Acknowledgements

-literatura uses `dpdm` for dependency list retrieval.
+literatura was inspired by `dpdm` for dependency list retrieval.